netfoundry/mop/quickstarts/docs/azure/connectApp2App.md

 # Branch Application to Cloud Application Connection
-This quickstep guide will provide steps to create a secure service between user and an application hosted in Azure Cloud using NetFoundry Overlay fabric.
+This quickstart guide will provide steps to create a secure service between a branch application and/or user and an application hosted in Azure Cloud using NetFoundry Overlay Fabric (NFOF).

 ## Create Host Service
 ------------